 You were proud to be on the BPD and people respected you

-You rode a police motorcycle with no electric start, spark advance and a foot clutch and side shifter that would launch you over the handlebars or break your leg is you didn't start it correctly.
+You rode a police motorcycle with no electric start, spark advance and a foot clutch and side shifter that would launch you over the handlebars or break your leg, or you didn't start it correctly.

 There were detectives in something called the VIP Squad